camlee/power-meter/esp32-viewe/docs/WEB_APP.md

 connected.
 This gives touchscreen-originated changes near-immediate browser visibility without having HTTP callbacks touch LVGL.

-Future browser settings writes must use the same service mutation methods as LVGL and call the same `device_state::changed` point only after persistence and readback succeed.
-A browser write should optimistically show a pending state, then refresh status after the returned revision.
+The Setup page stages hostname, sensor source, device appearance, and reset scopes in the browser. `POST /api/v1/setup` validates the complete request and uses the same persistence/service methods as LVGL before restarting, because those settings are initialized at boot.
+Web appearance is a separate, browser-local Light/Dark/Auto/Device preference: `auto` follows the browser OS preference, while `device` follows the effective LVGL theme reported by `/api/v1/web/status` and continues tracking it.
+Device Auto selects dark from 19:00 through 06:59 local time.
+Because the persistent LVGL screens cannot yet be recolored safely in place, a boundary transition persists the next effective appearance and performs a controlled restart; the persisted value prevents a clock-sync restart loop.
 Do not manipulate UI widgets from a network task or mirror Preferences directly in JavaScript.

+While Usage is visible, both browser and LVGL refresh just after a monotonic storage boundary at a cadence equal to one displayed x-axis bucket (2 minutes for Last 1 Hour through 4 hours for Last Week).
+The firmware-selected All bucket controls its cadence after the first result.
+Yesterday is complete and manual-refresh only.
+Queries remain asynchronous and hidden views do no work.

 ## Resource limits